ag48665/lusc-immune-escape-analysis/README.md

 ---

-## Biological Interpretation
+# Biological Interpretation

 The results support a model in which:

-1. Tumor immune activation initiates cytotoxic anti-tumor responses
+1. Tumor immune activation promotes cytotoxic anti-tumor responses
-2. Chronic stimulation induces immune checkpoint pathways
+2. Chronic immune stimulation induces checkpoint signaling
-3. Persistent checkpoint signaling leads to T-cell exhaustion
+3. Persistent checkpoint activation drives **T-cell exhaustion**
-4. This process contributes to **tumor immune escape**
+4. This leads to **immune escape**

-Understanding these mechanisms may improve identification of tumors responsive to **immune checkpoint blockade therapies**.
+Understanding these transitions may help identify tumors responsive to **immune checkpoint blockade therapies**.

 ---

+# Citation

+If you use this repository or analysis framework, please cite:

+Immune Landscape and Immune Escape in LUSC Computational analysis of tumor immune phenotypes using immune gene signatures and machine learning.

+---

-## Author
+# Author
-Agata Gabara
+#Agata Gabara
-Bioinformatics project exploring immune heterogeneity and immune escape mechanisms in lung cancer.
+Bioinformatics project exploring **immune heterogeneity and immune escape mechanisms in lung cancer**.